-Welcome to the 2017 Austin NARI Contractor of the Year Awards submission page.
+Welcome to the 2021 Austin NARI Contractor of the Year Awards submission page.

-Submit at least 3 entries, one of which is a whole house remodel, for your opportunity to become this years Austin NARI Grand Award winner, determined by the average of 5 judges scores for all entries submitted.
+Submit at least 3 entries, one of which is a whole house remodel, for your opportunity to become this year's Austin NARI Grand Award winner, determined by the average of 5 judges' scores for all entries submitted.
 The more entries you submit the less a bad score hurts you, encouraging you to enter as many awards as you can.

 Enter today and increase the awareness of the great work our Austin NARI Chapter is doing.
 The more competition the better for all.

 CotY Rules Do’s and Don’ts (See full rules as detailed below)

 - The entrant must be a NARI Member in good standing.

 - The entrant company needs to be the NARI member that had complete oversight of the project.

 - Team Members (additional fees apply) are other NARI Member companies that participated in the project and are not entrant employees.

 - Project completion date range for National must be between December 1, 2019 and November 30, 2021.

 - Project costs must include ALL fees; designer, subcontractor, etc., as described below.